-The story of franchising has been one of opportunity, job creation and community support.
-Americans from all walks of life turn to franchising to find first jobs, start new businesses and learn skills that lead to successful careers in many highly-skilled industries.
+The story of franchising is one of opportunity, job creation, and community support.
+Americans from all walks of life turn to franchising to find first jobs, start new businesses and learn skills that lead to successful careers in a variety of industries.
 Franchise businesses have apprenticeship and workforce development programs in place and continue to work hard to address an emerging shortage of skilled workers.

-The International Franchise Association continues to work with the Trump administration and Congress and create a pathway for Americans to have robust and successful careers.
-IFA is committed to creating new partnerships with government and universities to achieve these goals.
+The International Franchise Association continues to work with policymakers to create a pathway for America's 8.1 million franchise employees to have robust and successful careers.
+IFA is committed to creating new partnerships with government agencies and universities to achieve these goals.

 In a study of 1,600 new franchise concepts that started in the last five years, 25 percent of the founders of these businesses had previously worked in franchising either as a franchisee, employees of franchisees or employees of franchisors.